ecoletibco/yukonquery/README.md

 ```

 ### Named Query
 Query with parameters.
-Parameters are referenced using ':', e.g. `:id`, regardless of database
+Parameters are referenced using ':', e.g. `:id`, regardless of connector
 ```json
 {
   "id": "yukonquery",